Matsadura/ALX_Time_Saver/README.md

 **To contribute:**
 Fork the project, make changes with proper documentation, ensure they work, and submit a pull request.

-🙏 Contributions can vary from fixing typos to adding exciting new features. 🙏
+🙏 Contributions can vary from fixing typos and issues to adding exciting new features. 🙏

 ## Key Features
 1. **Comfortable:**